sumeet70/aiex/README.md

     </code>
 </p>
 <p>
-    For information on how to install nodejs for you operating system please refer to: https://nodejs.org/en/download/package-manager/
+    For information on how to install nodejs for your operating system please refer to: https://nodejs.org/en/download/package-manager/
 </p>

 <h4>Step 3: Clone the repo</h4>
+<p>Open command prompt or your favorite shell <b>as admin</b></p>
 <p>
     <code>
         git clone https://github.com/sumeet70/aiex.git